U.S. trade gap rises to $49.4 billion in April

-WASHINGTON (AP) — The U.S. trade deficit hit the highest level in eight months in April as American commerce with other countries was smothered by the coronavirus pandemic.
+WASHINGTON (AP) — The U.S. trade deficit hit the highest level in eight months in April.
+Exports and imports both posted record monthly drops as the coronavirus pandemic smothered America’s commerce with other countries.

 Total trade — exports plus imports — dropped 16.7% in April from March and 24.8% from April 2019.